desimilkyway/dr1_vac_code/README.md

-This is a repo with some codes relevant for the DESI MWS DR1.
+This is a repo with some codes relevant for the DESI MWS DR1 VAC.

 The feh_correct.py applies the corrections determined in the Koposov+2025 paper.